mick19955/PicoCTF2018/HEEEEEEERES_Johnny/README.md

 ```
 john --wordlist=rockyou.txt shadow
 ```
-This yielded the password to be 'thematrix'.
+This yielded the very secure password 'password1'.
+(This password changes from pico user to pico user)

 So connecting to the service with netcat once again, and logging in with the credentials found, gives us the flag.